OfficeDev/teams-toolkit/docs/fx-core/sql-help.md

       ![image](../images/fx-core/sql/config.png)

 1. Provision aad admin in SQL Database.
 You can follow [set aad admin](https://docs.microsoft.com/en-us/azure/azure-sql/database/authentication-aad-configure?tabs=azure-powershell#provision-azure-ad-admin-sql-database) to set aad admin for the {sqlEndpoint}.

-   *Note: The aad admin account should own enough permission to add {identity} as user in database.
-You can try to use the **account logged-in Azure** first.
-If the Azure account lacks permission, you may seek for account with more permission to do it*
+Usually you can use the **account logged-in Azure** as aad admin.

 1. Login the SQL server from portal and select database to login.

       ![image](../images/fx-core/sql/login-db.png)